Content promotion for B2B SaaS companies is fundamentally different from retail and eCommerce businesses.

 According to a study by Hootsuite, employee advocacy programs have many benefits apart from increasing the reach of your content.

-Imagine the kind of traction your content will get when 200 or 300 hundred employees share it on their personal social media profiles in a space of a couple of days.
+Imagine the kind of traction your content will get when 200 or 300 hundred employees share it on their personal social media profiles in the space of a couple of days.

 5. Make It Easy for Readers to Share Your Content